Six tips to get the most from your Google Performance Max campaigns

 Unlike a traditional campaign where you would tell Google exactly who you want to target, audience signals are only a starting point; once Google’s algorithm starts gathering data, it will branch out beyond your signal to show your ads to people who exhibit behaviour that suggests they are likely to convert.

 Performance Max loves to take credit for branded search conversions (that’s traffic which would have converted anyway).
-People who are actively searching for your company name and then converting have clearly had interactions previously which made their decision, so when PMax claims these conversions as its own, your data gets skewed.
+Managing branded search campaigns is crucial to ensure that these profitable campaigns continue to perform optimally.
+People who are actively searching for your company name and then converting have clearly had interactions previously which made their decision.
+To prevent PMax from cannibalising existing search campaign efforts, it is important to exclude brand terms as negative keywords.
+This way, when PMax claims these conversions as its own, your data doesn’t get skewed.
+Performance Max campaigns employ machine learning to enhance ad performance, optimising bids and placements in real-time.

 Back to that black box.
 Advanced machine learning is all very well and good but in my experience, marketers want to know exactly where their ad spend is going and exactly where their web traffic is coming from.

-• We offer a deep dive into your ad campaigns, ad groups, keywords and ads.
-Detailed reporting allows you to see exactly where and how invalid traffic is affecting you
+• Deep dive analysis: We offer a deep dive into your ad campaigns, ad groups, keywords and ads.
+Detailed reporting allows you to see exactly where and how invalid traffic is affecting you - and what you can do to improve

 Get started - it's free